-At the server end, the server SHOULD keep the connection open, and let the client close it.
-If a server becomes overloaded and needs to close connections to free up resources, it SHOULD close an existing connection rather than reject new connection requests.
+At the server end, the server SHOULD keep the connection open, and let the client close it, unless the server has determined that the connection has timed out (for example, due to the client disconnecting from the network).
+Bindings learned by the client will remain valid in intervening NATs only while the connection remains open.
+Only the client knows how long it needs the binding.
 The server SHOULD NOT close a connection if a request was received over that connection for which a response was not sent.
 A server MUST NOT ever open a connection back towards the client in order to send a response.
+Servers SHOULD follow best practices regarding connection management in cases of overload.